Thrillace/safenest/README.md

-# SafeNest - Shipping & Asset Management Platform
+# SafeNest
+My project hosted on Github.
 A comprehensive web application for managing shipments, assets, customer communications, and administrative functions.

 ## Features